Seed Funding for Startups: A Comprehensive Guide

 6. Operational Expenses

 General operational costs, such as office space, utilities, and necessary software tools, need to be covered during the early stages.
-Seed funding ensures that startups have the resources to maintain their operations smoothly.
+Seed funding for startups ensures that startups have the resources to maintain their operations smoothly.

 7. Bridge to Future Funding